binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;">(c) conduct during hypnosis or resulting from hypnotic suggestion;</p>
 <p style="margin-left:7%; margin-right:10%;">(d) a bodily movement that otherwise is not a product of the effort or determination of the actor, either conscious or habitual.</p>

 Coercion does not make something involuntary.
-If somebody says, “I’m going to shoot you unless you punch Professor Kirchmeier in the face” and you punched him, this would still be a voluntary act.
+If somebody says, “I’m going to shoot you unless you punch Professor K in the face” and you punched him, this would still be a voluntary act.

 <p style="margin-left:7%; margin-right:10%;"><b>Martin v State (1944)</b> (involuntarily and forcibly taken onto public highway by law enforcement officers after being arrested)</p>